161chihuahuas/kadence/README.md

 npm install @tacticalchihuahua/kadence
 ```

+## project goals

+* To have zero production dependencies and run anywhere JS runs
+* To be easily auditable by only implementing primitives
+* To invite experimentation through well documented and expressive code

+> **"Where are all of the plugins???"**

+When I first started working on this project back in 2016, my goal
+was to develop a *framework* that could meet a vast number of
+potential uses.
+This project now has different goals and a lot has
+been moved or removed.

+The bells and whistles are now downstream in [🝰 dusk](https://rundusk.org/).

 ## example: quickstart template

-Kadence focuses on just the protocol implementation and primitives.
+Kadence focuses on the protocol implementation and primitives.
 It leaves
 the transport and storage layers up to you.
 This is exposed through an
 event-driven interface.
 You can have a functional peer-to-peer network
 by writing just a few basic functions to handle some key events.